 What is Texas Rule 106?

-Texas Rule 106 governs service of process and authorizes substitute service when traditional methods are unsuccessful.
+Texas Rule 106 governs service of process and authorizes substitute service when standard methods are unsuccessful.

 Does Rule 106 require multiple attempts?